Is Drupal the Best CMS?

 “As static websites fade away, functionality to manage, deliver, and optimize dynamic content across digital touchpoints dictates which providers provide the most value.”

 In the 15 CMS platforms Forrester assesses in their report, Drupal (Acquia) is ranked as a leader in the CMS field.
-Drupal represents the future of website technology, and there are a few key aspects that make it capable of handling dynamic, personalized content, organizing content metadata, supporting back-end and front-end APIs, and scalable.
+Drupal represents the future of website technology, and there are a few key aspects that make it capable of handling dynamic, personalized content, organizing content metadata, supporting back-end and front-end APIs, and being scalable.

 Drupal Benefits to Your Business